Dance Publications

 Marshall, Jonathan W. 2012.
 Ausdruckstanz, faith and the anthropological impulsea critical analysis of the career of Shona Dunlop MacTavish, Brolga, No. 37

-McKechnie, Shirley, Jordan Beth Vincent & Erin Brannigan.
+Mckechnie, Shirley, Jordan Beth Vincent & Erin Brannigan.
 2014.
-Meryl Tankard: Furioso, Bodies of Thought: Twelve Australian Choreographers.
-Eds.
-Erin Brannigan, Virginia Baxter, Kent Town SA: Wakefield Press.
-94-105
+Meryl Tankard: Furioso, Bodies of Thought: Twelve Australian Choreographers, Erin Brannigan & Virginia Baxter (eds), Wakefield Press, 94-105

 McKenzie, Vahri.
 2017.
 Placing knowledge in the body: Western Australian choreographers dancing ‘With a Bullet’, Brolga , 41, December